Unnecessary Mountain

 Unnecessary Mountain, also called Mount Unnecessary, is a peak in the North Shore Mountains near Vancouver, British Columbia, Canada and a popular hiking destination.
 Its two summits are within Cypress Provincial Park, accessible via the Howe Sound Crest Trail and the Unnecessary Mountain Trail from Lions Bay.
 The taller south summit has an elevation of 1,548 m (5,079 ft) and its north summit is slightly lower at 1,543 m (5,062 ft).

 The mountain is so named because of an "unnecessary" ascent over this mountain to reach The Lions.

 In December 2014, a rockslide killed 7-year-old Erin Kate Moore as she was hiking with a group on Unnecessary Mountain.

-A second peak, also named Unnecessary Mountain, is located in Alberta northwest of the town of Pincher Creek.